moo-the-cow/docker-streaming/README.md

 I'm not documenting this much because technicians should be fine to read the docker compose yaml

-just a hint you need to replace OBS_IP with the actual ip and the STREAM_ID with your own

 see https://irlbox.com/en/rist-self-hosting-guide

 for how to use it in OBS